cpennington/cpennington.github.io/posts/memsee-pt1.md

 ---
-title: A Tale of Two Leaks (Part 1)
+title: A Tale of Two Leaks: A Static Leak
 published: 2015-02-10
 edited: 2015-02-12
 ---

+This is the second of a 3-part series on memory leaks in [edx-platform][].
+Read [the first part](/posts/memsee-intro.html) for an introduction to memsee, the tool I used for much of my debugging.

 Over the past several weeks, we've been contending with several memory issues on edx.org.
 The first manifested as a sudden increase in the resting memory footprint of our production